edx/insights/README.md

 must have the following properties:

 1. Easy to use.
 Professors, graduate students, etc. should be able to write plug-ins quickly and easily.
+These should be able to run in the system without impacting the overall stability.
+Results should be automatically shown to customers.
 2. The API must support robust, scalable implementations.
 The current back-end is not designed for mass scaling, but the modules should be.
 3. Reusable.
-The individual analytics modules should be able to use the results from other modules.
+The individual analytics modules should be able to use the results from other modules, and people should be able to build on each others' work.

 Architecture
 ------------